robertopapi/prova_pinfile/README.md

-# prova_pinfile
+# test of cordova plugin cordova-plugin-file
- simple test of cordova plugin cordova-plugin-file
+ simple code that test the cordova plugin cordova-plugin-file